13 Eastland Must-Dos

 9. See Maori carvings at the Tikitiki church

-Take a quick peak in the church at Tikitiki to see some detailed Maori design.
+Take a quick peek in the church at Tikitiki to see some detailed Maori design.

 10. Hike the Spiritual Mt Hikurangi